What personal information do we collect from the people that visit our blog or website?

 How do we protect your information?

 IELTS Focus mainly provides articles, lessons and IELTS related information.
-We never ask for credit card numbers directly on this site, if purchasing a writing or speaking correction service, credit card information will be required and it will be processed through a 100% safe and secure service specialising in collecting payments who use a secure SSL certificate and comply to security regulations.
+We never ask for credit card numbers directly on this site, if purchasing a writing or speaking correction service, credit card information will be required and it will be processed through a 100% safe and secure service such as PayPal or Stripe who specialise in collecting payments and use a secure SSL certificate and comply to strict security regulations.
 We also have our own SSL certificate to ensure all website visitors are secure.

 - This website carries out regular Malware Scanning.

 - This website uses an SSL certificate , additionally, credit card payments are processed through a specialised safe and secure service who use their own special SSL certificate.

 Do we use ‘cookies’?